 the Fairchild elevators.
 The wooden boxes in Mudd are not active mailboxes.
 The instructors office

 is 744 D Mudd, which can be reached

 from the connecting doors on the 6th or 7th floor of Fairchild.

 BOOKS: All books should be on reserve in the Science Library in the Northwest Corner Building.
 Details on readings are posted on course website.
 Note that many students feel that it is NOT necessary to purchase anything but the problem book.

 1. Sadava, et al, Life, The Science of Biology, 10th ed, Sinauer, 2014.
 This is the text used in the first term, but you can find the same material in any of the general biology texts on the market.
 If you already have a different standard bio text, or an earlier edition of Sadava/Purves, you do not need to buy this one.

 2. Hardin, Bertoni & Kleinsmith Becker's World of the Cell, 8th ed, Benjamin Cummings, 2012.
 Same text as first term.
 7th ed (Becker et al) is also okay.

 3. A recent edition of a physiology book is recommended if you want to go into physiology in more depth or plan to take physiology later.
 We recommend Sherwood, Human Physiology: From Cells to Systems, & Silverthorne, Human Physiology:An Integrated Approach (the text currently used in the 3000 level course).
 Any other recent physiology book will do too.

-4. Mowshowitz, Problems in Cell Biology, Physiology & Development, 8th edition, 2013.
-It will be very similar to the 7th edition, re-revised, 2011 (used in the last two years).
+4. Mowshowitz, Problems in Cell Biology, Physiology & Development, 9th edition, 2014.
+It will contain some problems not in previous editions, but otherwise will be very similar to the 8th edition, (used last year).
 The problem book is NOT ready yet.
 It will be available at the Broadway branch of the Village Copier once classes start.
 You do NOT need this book in advance.